AdamMeyers/The_Termolator/README_termolator_add_ons.txt

 threshold.

 D) A program for extracting text categories about a topic from Wikipedia.
 To run this system, you need to install the "wikipedia" python package if it is not already installed (pip install wikipedia or conda install wikipedia).
+You also need to install synopy (for Chinese processing, use pip or conda).

 This program is found in the wikipedia_extraction_utility subdirectory and includes a README.
 To use this program, you must find a category